realityforge/Quake-III-Arena/README.md

-  MISSIONPACK_CFLAGS   - custom CFLAGS for missionpack (default '-DMISSIONPACK') USE_OPENAL           - use OpenAL where available USE_OPENAL_DLOPEN    - link with OpenAL at runtime USE_CURL             - use libcurl for http/ftp download support
-  USE_CODEC_VORBIS     - enable Ogg Vorbis support
-  USE_CODEC_OPUS       - enable Ogg Opus support
+  MISSIONPACK_CFLAGS   - custom CFLAGS for missionpack (default '-DMISSIONPACK') USE_OPENAL           - use OpenAL where available USE_OPENAL_DLOPEN    - link with OpenAL at runtime USE_CODEC_VORBIS     - enable Ogg Vorbis support USE_CODEC_OPUS       - enable Ogg Opus support
   USE_VOIP             - enable built-in VoIP support